Peugeot 5008

 Indicative manufacturer figures (Belgium), entry version without options.
 VDA boot volumes with seats up; electric ranges estimated in real mixed use (not WLTP).
 Verify with the dealer before purchase.

-On paper, dozens of SUVs claim seven seats.
-In reality, the third row is often a marketing argument: acrobatic access, ridiculous legroom, and a boot that drops to around fifty litres once the seats are up.
+Because their third row is often a marketing argument: acrobatic access, ridiculous legroom, and a boot that drops to around fifty litres with the seats up.
 For daily use as a seven-seater, these models do not keep the promise.

-Our accessibility score combines three measurable criteria: ease of access (second-row tilt, door opening), legroom and headroom in the last row, and the remaining boot volume in 7-seat configuration.
-A high score means a teenager, or even an adult on short trips, can travel there without suffering.
+Our score combines three measurable criteria: ease of access (second-row tilt, door opening), legroom and headroom in the last row, and the remaining boot volume in 7-seat mode.
+The Peugeot 5008 (9.2/10) and Škoda Kodiaq (9.0/10) come out on top because they tick all three boxes, not just the number of seats.

 The SUVs with the largest real boot (seats up) sold in Belgium — luggage, pushchair and groceries without playing Tetris.